 Incentivise reading

-I saw someone say they put £1 in a jar for every book they read - I think it was Hollie in Wanderlust - and I have absolutely stolen that idea.
-There is now a jar on my bookcase which will hopefully be full of money by the end of the year, ready to spend on more bloody books!
-This is definitely how I'm hoping to read more in 2023 and beyond.
+I saw someone say they put £1 in a jar for every book they read - I think it was Hollie in Wanderlust - and I will absolutely be stealing that idea in 2025.
+By the end of the year I'll use the money to buy... you guessed it, more books.

 Organise your bookshelves so they look more appealing